 Other things will affect their eating habits, too.
 For example, toddlers or preschoolers may refuse to eat as a way to take control of their lives.
 Toddlers also may be happy to sit at the table for 15 to 20 minutes and no longer.

 Remember that parents and children both have a responsibility in eating.
 Parents provide what to eat (foods from the four food groups), when (regularly scheduled meals and snacks) and where (keep kids safe e.g. in highchairs or booster seats).
 Then let your child decide which foods and how much they are ready to eat.
-As long as you have healthy meals planned and healthy snacks in between, they will get the food they need to grow and thrive.
+As long as you have meals planned and snacks in between, they will get the food they need to grow and thrive.
 Learn more about the Division of Responsibility in Feeding.

-How to Encourage Children to Eat Better
+How to Encourage Children to Eat Well

 As a parent, you decide what food is in the house and when to serve it.
 But it helps to give children some control, especially as they get older.
 You decide what food to serve, when it is served and where they will eat.
-Then let your children decide which of the healthy choices to eat, and how much – they can always come back for more if they're hungry.
+Then let your children decide which of the choices to eat, and how much – they can always come back for more if they're hungry.

 Here are some other tips: